 C-suite executives, board members, and operators at scale — people whose decisions affect thousands of employees.

-F.04 / Format
+F.04 / Structure

 Three structured questions, one big takeaway.
 No tangents, no warmup chat.